 1 large onion chopped

 4 large carrots, peeled and chopped small

-1 heaping tsp. cinnamon (I love this taste with beef, but start with one tsp. and add more to your liking)
+1 heaping teaspoon cinnamon (I love this taste with beef, but start with one teaspoon and add more to your liking)

 1 cup beef stock